Contributing Gear Editor

 Features: E7 Flash-Lining, Flex Energy, zip-free, & a single seam cut

-Rip Curl has been regarded as one of the best in the wetsuit industry for years, and the Flashbomb is supposed to be the best suit they offer.
+Rip Curl has been regarded as one of the best in the wetsuit industry for years, and the Flashbomb is the best suit they offer.
 It had been years since our tester had worn a Rip Curl suit, so she was excited to give this one a try.

 The first difference we noticed from a previously owned Rip Curl wetsuit (circa 2013) was that the E7 Flash-Lining was a lot less fuzzy than the original models.
 The fuzziness was never something we loved, and the new model proved to be more comfortable and offered more stretch than its predecessors.